-Khwaja Ghaznavi spent the days serving and the nights absorbed in the Zikr of ‘Allahu’.
-The sound of ‘Allahu’ was from the depths of his heart, and this caused Khwaja Mohammad Qasim to instruct him, "Go and search for a large territory in Kashmir, far from any population, and spread this Zikr."
+Khwaja Ghaznavi spent the days serving and the nights absorbed in the dhikr of ‘Allahu’.
+The sound of ‘Allahu’ was from the depths of his heart, and this caused Khwaja Mohammad Qasim to instruct him, “Go and search for a large territory in Kashmir, far from any population, and spread this dhikr.”

-He was to settle in this remote area and transform it into a centre of Islamic services.
+He was to settle in this remote area and transform it into a center of Islamic services.

 For the remaining years, Khwaja Ghaznavi did not ponder upon his land, property or business.
 The years ahead in Nerian Sharif brought trials and tribulation but he overcame them all with great resolve and determination.

 Day by day, more and more people came to visit these servants of Allah, and were taught and educated about Islam.
-The uninhabited land was soon converted into the grand Darbar of Nerian Sharif where every moment is now spent in Zikr (remembrance) and Fikr (meditation).
+The uninhabited land was soon converted into the grand Darbar of Nerian Sharif where every moment is now spent in dhikr (remembrance) and fikr (meditation).